jeffreythebuilder/digium-a-autoprovision-freepbx/README.md

 Prerequisites

-    A FreePBX or PBXact server (version 16 or newer is recommended).
+    A FreePBX or PBXact server (version 16, other versions require testing).

     Administrative access to the server via SSH.